duckfist/MM2Random/readme.txt

 areas that they can appear in, hopefully reducing frustration.
 - Moles and Presses are rendered behind the background in some stages, so they have been limited in the stages that they can appear.
-- "Deactivator" objects never spawn.
-Thus, infinitely spawning enemies like Moles, Pipis, and Claws will continue to spawn until you leave the room.
 - If you like to do zip glitches, be careful around the Matasaburo enemy (fan guy).
 You can get stuck in the wall while one is on screen.
 If you can't kill them, use Time-Stopper to resume zipping.